 Course overviewHumanities Access to HE City of Bristol College

-The Access to HE course is a one-year, full-time, Level 3 course specifically designed to enable you to develop the knowledge and study skills to progress into Higher Education.
+This Access to HE course is a one-year, full-time Level 3 course specifically designed to enable you to develop the knowledge and study skills to progress into Higher Education.

-This course is for adults over 19 who want to enter Higher Education and already have GCSE Maths and English at Grade 4 (C) or above.
+This course is for adults over 19 who want to enter Higher Education.
+You should already have GCSE Maths and English at Grade 4 (C) or above.

 What you'll learn